EUCAIM/upv-node-workstation-images/README.md

 # workstation-images

 ### Build, test and push
-If you have made some change in any of the images, please open the script file (`build-test-push--XXXXX.sh`) according to the image you change and increase the version in the appropiate environment variable.
+If you have made some change in any of the images, please open the script file (`build.py`) according to the image you change and increase the version in the variable TARGET_VERSION of the appropiate build_xxxxxx_function.
-If you want to apply the change also to the images based on the changed image you will have to increase the version also in them.
+If you want to apply the change also to the images based on the changed image you will have to adjust the version in the variable BASE_VERSION of them.
-Those are the dependencies:
+Those are the dependencies of images:
 ```
- - ubuntu_python --> ubuntu_python_pytorch |-> ubuntu_python_pytorch_desktop_vnc --> ubuntu_python_pytorch_desktop_vnc_sshd
+ - ubuntu_python |-> ubuntu_python_tensorflow --> ubuntu_python_tensorflow_desktop --> ubuntu_python_tensorflow_desktop_jupyter
-                                           |-> ubuntu_python_pytorch_jupyter

- - ubuntu_python_tensorflow |-> ubuntu_python_tensorflow_desktop_vnc --> ubuntu_python_tensorflow_desktop_vnc_sshd
+                 |-> ubuntu_python_pytorch --> ubuntu_python_pytorch_desktop --> ubuntu_python_pytorch_desktop_jupyter
-                            |-> ubuntu_python_tensorflow_jupyter
 ```
-Then simply run the script of the images you want to build.
+Then simply run the script
 ```
-chmod +x build-test-push--*.sh
-./build-test-push--ubuntu_python.sh
+python build.py
 ```
-You will be interactively asked to select build with o without CUDA, which AI tool to include, if you want to test, upload, etc.
+You will be interactively asked to select which image to build, with or without CUDA, if you want to test, upload, etc.

 ## How to design a workstation image for the CHAIMELEON platform